IBMPredictiveAnalytics/STATS_DISAGG/Readme.md

 # STATS DISAGG
 ## Disaggregate a time series into a series at a higher frequency
- This command creates a new dataset containing a time seri
+ This command creates a new dataset containing a time series at a higher frequency than the original.
+It can use higher frequency indicator variables with which the low frequency is correlated to distribute the values or distribute less accurately without such indicators.
+Several methods are supported.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

 ---
 Installation intructions